Payment of annual fees is due by February 1, 2021.

 You can calculate your fees online through your My State Bar Profile and then pay with a credit card or an electronic check from a checking/savings account (ACH).
 You can also print the invoice available after you calculate your fees to mail with a payment by check.
 Mailed payments must include a copy of the generated invoice.

 Once an attorney’s State Bar fees are paid, a paper bar card can be downloaded through My State Bar Profile.
 Plastic bar cards will be available upon request and can also be ordered through My State Bar Profile.

 Individual attorneys can make payments online through My State Bar Profile.
 Attorneys should make sure that the email provided for communications from the State Bar is current.

-Law firms and agencies can now use the State Bar’s new agency billing system to calculate billing costs and make payments for a group of attorneys.
+Law firms and agencies can now use the State Bar’s Agency Billing application to calculate billing costs and make group payments.

 If trust account information has changed in the past year, notify the State Bar.
 This requirement only applies to active attorneys living in California.
 To update or change trust account information, log on to My State Bar Profile.

 The State Bar conducts an annual Attorney Census to gather demographic and employment data from the state’s licensees.
 The Attorney Census contains questions on demographic characteristics, including race, ethnicity, gender, sexual orientation, disability, and veteran’s status.
 Questions?
 Visit our Frequently Asked Questions about the Attorney Census.